fbpx

 Farmers Market

 On Saturday mornings from May to mid-October, the Old Market is transformed into a Farmers Market.
 It runs from 8AM to 12:30PM.
-Some of the streets are shut down so
+Some of the streets do shut down for this event.

 Museums